bobfoster1299/capstone2/README.md

 # Instructions
 These are the basic steps for building the environment:
-- Run the CloudFormation capstone-infra script to build the AWS network infrastructure:
+- Run the cloudformation capstone-infra script to build the AWS network infrastructure:
 ```
 ./create.sh capstone-infra capstone-infra.yml capstone-infra.json
 ```
-- Run the CloudFormation capstone-k8s-cluster script to build the kubernetes cluster:
+- Run the cloudformation capstone-k8s-cluster script to build the kubernetes cluster:
 ```
 ./create.sh capstone-k8s-cluster capstone-k8s-cluster.yml capstone-k8s-cluster.json
 ```